 Students receive more detailed information in several components about their strengths and where they might need additional support.
-While numerical scores are not given for each component, the report shows whether your student meets or exceeds expectations; nearly meets expectations; or is below expectations.
+While numerical scores are not given for each component the report shows whether your student performed about the same as students who met or exceeded expectations, nearly met expectations, or were below expectations for each key part of the assessment listed in this section.